jeremymailen/kotlinter-gradle/README.md

 Available on the Gradle Plugins Portal: https://plugins.gradle.org/plugin/org.jmailen.kotlinter

-Fill `<release>` below with the current release value or your desired version.
+Replace `<release>` in the examples below with the [current release](https://github.com/jeremymailen/kotlinter-gradle/releases/latest) version or your desired version.

 #### Single module